 Since that time, the federal government has strictly looked at recovery of grizzly bear populations in the North Cascades Greater Ecosystem, Cabinet – Yaak Greater Ecosystem, Northern Continental Divide Ecosystem and the Greater Yellowstone Ecosystem.
 It’s worth pointing out that the Salmon – Selway Greater Ecosystem offers the best and largest habitat for grizzly bears in the Lower 48.
-It’s also worth noting that the 2000 Bitterroot Ecosystem Recovery Plan Chapter did not implement the best-available science and instead created artificial boundaries for the planned recovery zone, leaving out excellent habitat in the N. Fork Clearwater, upper reaches of the St. Joe drainage, and other places.
+It’s also worth noting that the 2000 Bitterroot Ecosystem Recovery Plan Chapter did not implement the best-available science, and instead created artificial boundaries for the planned recovery zone, leaving out excellent habitat in the N. Fork Clearwater, upper reaches of the Saint Joe drainage, and other places.

-In 2007, a grizzly bear was tragically shot in the roadless Kelly Creek drainage (which is a tributary of the N. Fork Clearwater) on the Clearwater National Forest by a client of an outfitter.
-The killer claimed it was a case of mistaken identity and he was not prosecuted.
-DNA analysis confirmed that the bear shared similar genetics to grizzly bears in the Selkirk Mountains of north Idaho.
-The dead bear was the first confirmed sighting in north-central Idaho in over sixty years, although there have been other credible sightings (but never verified) prior to the turn of the 21st Century.
+In 2007, a grizzly bear was tragically shot in the roadless Kelly Creek drainage (tributary of the N. Fork Clearwater) on the Clearwater National Forest by a client of an outfitter.
+The hunter claimed it was a case of mistaken identity and he was not prosecuted.
+DNA analysis confirmed that the bear shared similar genetics to grizzly bears in the Selkirk Mountains of North Idaho.
+The dead bear was the first confirmed sighting in North Central Idaho in over sixty years, although there have been other credible sightings (but never verified) prior to the turn of the 21st Century.